By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Some relationships problems are guaranteed to make you unhappy.
+Some relationship problems are guaranteed to make you unhappy.

 How many of these happiness sabotaging relationships are in your life?